ikt32/GTAVMenuBase/README.md

 navigation controls are binded to.

 ## Details
-There are two detail panes available (mutually exclusive until whenever):
+There are two detail panes available:
 * Info pane to the right
 * Details pane below the menu